 - Socialization log — A record of what the puppy has experienced: sounds, surfaces, people, objects, locations

-- Continuation checklist — Specific experiences the buyer should provide in weeks 8-16: visits to pet-friendly stores, meeting other vaccinated dogs, exposure to different environments
+- Continuation checklist — Specific experiences the buyer should provide from go-home day through week 16: visits to pet-friendly stores, playdates with known, vaccinated, friendly dogs, exposure to different environments

 - Body language guide — Simple illustrations showing signs of comfort vs. stress so buyers can gauge their puppy's responses